Canon 1D vs Olympus E-M10 II

 Many modern cameras cannot only take still pictures, but also record videos.
 The E-M10 II indeed provides for movie recording, while the 1D does not.
 The highest resolution format that the E-M10 II can use is 1080/60p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the E-M10 II has an electronic viewfinder (2360k dots), while the 1D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the E-M10 II has a higher magnification than the one of the 1D (0.62x vs 0.55x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D and Olympus E-M10 II along with similar information for a selection of comparators.

 One feature that is present on the 1D, but is missing on the E-M10 II is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.